JakeOtto/python_practice/chapter1/README.md

 ## Learning Objectives

-In this chapter, you'll work towards 6 of the module's 10 learning objectives.
+In this chapter, you'll work towards seven of the module's ten learning objectives.

-- Execute Python code in two different ways :point_left:
+1. Execute Python code in two different ways
-- Make a plan using problem decomposition and experimentation :point_left:
+2. Make a plan using problem decomposition and experimentation
-- Describe and use variables :point_left:
+3. Describe and use variables
-- Describe and use conditionals :point_left:
+4. Describe and use conditionals
-- Describe and use control flow :point_left:
+5. Describe and use control flow
-- Describe and use lists
+6. Describe and use methods
+7. Build programs using all of the above!

+These will come in later chapters:

-- Describe and use dictionaries
+1. Describe and use lists
-- Describe and use methods :point_left:
+2. Describe and use dictionaries
-- Describe and use classes
+3. Describe and use classes
-- Build programs using all of the above! :point_left:

 ## The Big Picture

 Sections 1 to 10 will introduce you to the skills and concepts you'll need in order to build a _password validator_ program in section 11.
 Then, in section 12 you'll learn about _refactoring_ and in section 13, you'll review your learning.

 ## Contents